 Sabine Zimmermann, a Left Party member of the German parliament, recently argued that the issue is systemic.
 She also said that it lies with the country’s slack labor market.
 Germany’s labor market offers few jobs and low wages.

-Similarly, the Bertelsmann Foundation, the largest private foundation in Germany, published a study in October 2015 which revealed that 19.4 percent of Germans under the age of 18 are at risk for poverty and social exclusion.
-This is the case because even though the country’s youth unemployment rate, at 7.7 percent, is the lowest in Europe, 40 percent of young people toil at low-wage service industry jobs.
+Similarly, the Bertelsmann Foundation, the largest private foundation in Germany, published a study in October 2015 which revealed that 19.4% of Germans under the age of 18 are at risk for poverty and social exclusion.
+This is the case because even though the country’s youth unemployment rate, at 7.7%, is the lowest in Europe, 40% of young people toil at low-wage service industry jobs.

 Daniel Schraad-Tischler, one of the co-authors of the study, wrote that the current state of the German labor market has serious implications for the future of the welfare state.
 The government, he concluded, needs to create opportunities for young people to move to higher-paying professions.